Shakeskeyboarde/wurk/packages/werk/README.md

 - `-p, --parallel`
   - Process workspaces in parallel.
 - `-c, --concurrency <count>`
-  - Limit workspace processing concurrency (number or "auto").
-If the count is "auto", the number of CPU cores + 1 will be used.
+  - Set the number workspaces to process in parallel (number or "all").
+If not set, the number of CPU cores + 1 will be used.
 - `--no-wait`
   - Do not wait for workspace dependencies to finish processing before processing dependents.